hanabi/hanabi.github.io/other-conventions/2-Player.md

 * Sometimes, a player will have 0 clues, but needs to save the chop of the next player.
 Normally, they would resort to the *Scream Discard Chop Move*.
 If they have no playable cards in their hand, they can instead use the *Scream Blind Play* to accomplish the same thing.
 * However, if a *Scream Blind Play* is used when a normal *Scream Discard Chop Move* would have worked, then the player must be trying to communicate something extra.
 * In this situation, the next player should *Chop Move* twice.

+### The Skipped Discard Chop Move

+* If the team is at two strikes, players are not able to use the *Scream Blind-Play* (or *Double Scream Blind-Play) because then they would probably strike out and lose the game.
+* In this situation, players can resort to the *Skipped Discard Chop Move* instead.
+Instead of discarding their chop, they discard a card one-away from chop.
+This would normally indicate that they are *Chop Moved*.
+However, if no *Chop Move* has occurred, the other player will be able to tell that an emergency is occurring.
+* If one card is skipped over, the other player should *Chop Move* one time.
+If two cards are skipped over, then the other player should *Double Chop Move*.
+And so forth.
+* Players are only allowed to use the *Skipped Discard Chop Move* if the team is at two strikes.
+This is because this move risks losing the game by discarding some critical card.

 ### The Scream Push (Anxiety with a Chop Move)